mbeps/personal-portfolio/public/roles/commerzbank-devops-engineer/responsabilities.md

 - **Front-End Development**: Creating user interfaces for Spring Boot APIs using NextJS, React, and TypeScript.

-- **Containerization with Docker**: Containerizing Symphony components like agent server, pod, and key manager using Docker.
+- **Containerization**: Containerizing Symphony components like agent server, pod, and key manager using Docker.
 This simplified system management and allowed multiple instances on the same server, reducing costs by minimizing the number of servers needed.

 - **Cloud Migration**: Managed the transition from AWS to GCP to reduce costs for the bank.